-Food science programs teach you about food safety, recipe development and a number of other subjects, but you may want to find out what jobs with a degree in food science you can get later.
-Those working in this field work for major television networks, corporations, book publishers and government agencies.
-You may find a few different jobs that appeal to you.
+Do you love food?
+Would you like to make a career out of it?
+Believe it or not, it’s entirely possible!
+Food Science degree programs teach students about food safety, recipe development, sustainability, and a number of other subjects related to all things food, but you may want to find out what food science degree jobs you can get down the road before declaring your major.
+Those employed in this field work as food scientists for various types of employers such as food manufacturers, major television networks, corporations, book publishers, and government agencies.

-If you like working around animals and care about the health and safety of animals, you might consider working as an animal nutritionist.
-These professionals work in zoos, veterinary hospitals and other facilities that have animals on-hand.
-They must understand the dietary needs of each animal and the types of food that those animals eat in the wild.
-Animal nutritionists determine the amount of calories that each animal needs and ensures that those animals receive the proper nutrition.
+Let’s start with one of the more obscure jobs for food scientists.
+If you like working around animals and care about the health and safety of animals, you might consider putting your degree in food science to work as an animal nutritionist.
+These professionals work in zoos, veterinary hospitals, and other facilities that house animals in need of care, including regular feedings.
+These special types of nutritionists must understand the dietary needs of each animal and the types of food that those animals eat in the wild.
+Animal nutritionists also determine the number of calories that each animal needs depending on their age and size and ensure that those animals receive the best nutritional care possible.

 Food & Restaurant Inspector